 Build Skills Beforehand

-If your trip is months from now, consider signing yourself and the kids up for swimming and kayaking lessons.
-These are often offered at community pools and help to reduce everyone's anxiety levels.
+Is your trip months from now?
+Consider signing yourself and the kids up for swimming and kayaking lessons.
+Swimming lessons are often offered at community pools.
 You'd be surprised how quickly kids learn to feel comfortable scrambling in and out of a boat practicing a wet-exit or roll.
-It's really kid-friendly.
-See the REI Expert Advice Getting Started Kayaking article and video for a few basics.
+See the REI Expert Advice article, Getting Started Kayaking, for a few basics.

-For another layer of training, why not prepare for the trip by working out with your kids?
-Go for some long runs (we call them "crossings" by pretending that we need to make it from one ridge to the next just like you would paddling from one island to the next—you really can't stop!).
-When you make it back home, lift weights or do pull-ups and push-ups together to enhance the push and pull of your paddle stroke.
+For another layer of training, try fun workouts with your kids.
+Go for some long runs (we call them "crossings" by pretending we're paddling from one island to the next).
+Back at home, lift weights or do pull-ups and push-ups together to enhance the push and pull of your paddle stroke.

 Family Boat Options